davestewart/nuxt-content-assets/README.md

 - https://github.com/nuxt/starter/tree/module

 Both [Nuxi](https://github.com/nuxt/cli) and the module's dependencies and scripts are updated fairly regularly, so from time to time this module may need to be updated to keep in sync.
 So far, this has meant just updating the dependencies and scripts, which are found in the starter template code mentioned above.

+Note that the build/release scripts are slightly modified from the originals; build is now separated, and release now doesn't use [changelogen](https://github.com/unjs/changelogen), or automatically add tags and push to GitHub.

 <!-- Badges -->
 [npm-version-src]: https://img.shields.io/npm/v/nuxt-content-assets/latest.svg?style=flat&colorA=18181B&colorB=28CF8D